United Nations Industrial Development Organization (UNIDO)

 Innnovation and Job Creation

 UNIDO’s Department of Agri-Business (Agro-Industries and Skills Development Division) has developed a Sustainable Textile and Garment Development Approach with five pillar strategies, including Innovation, Green, Fashionable, Digitalization and Inclusiveness strategies.
 The approach will cover a three modular approach and three cross-cutting services to contribute to the sustainable development of the fashion textiles industry.
 This approach focuses on the value chain suitability from fiber to garment, the Environmental, Social and Governance (ESG) performance of textile investment and operation, the WE2CT Management of the value chain and the life cycle analysis of the product.
 As well as helping to generate employment and incomes, this approach also contributes to climate change and biodiversity efforts by supporting the development of a circular agribusiness that replaces chemicals with natural products, recreates value from left overs and waste, uses renewable energy, and regenerates natural ecosystems.
+Under the Egyptian Sustainable Cotton Project funded by Italy, UNIDO works with local partners and international brands to provide the innovative solutions along the value chain to promote the sustainability and circularity.

 UNIDO’s Department of Energy supports the Sustainable Fashion approaches on Climate Change Mitigation and Adaptation and on reducing the industry’s Green House Gas emissions.
 In particular, the Global Cleantech Innovation Programme (GCIP) and PFAN Programme support the Circular Economy in the Textile and Garment Sector projects to develop business models and financing mechanisms for the sustainability of waste recycling and reuse operations.
-They will also provide support on entrepreneurship development and business to business (B2B) linkages through their network of advisors in the region.
+They will also provide support on entrepreneurship development and business-to-business (B2B) linkages through their network of advisors in the region.

 Industry Partnerships